Simplifying Life Insurance in India

 3. Post-Liberation Phase of Reinsurance Business in India

 With the emergence of the liberalisation process of the insurance business in India, a regulatory body became necessary.
-The Indian Regulatory and Development of India (IRDAI) got the authority to regulate and administer the legal ways of conducting all insurance business in India.
+The Insurance Regulatory and Development Authority of India (IRDAI) got the authority to regulate and administer the legal ways of conducting all insurance business in India.
 The IRDAI formulated different rules and regulations on all insurance and reinsurance business aspects.

 After passing the General Insurance Business (Nationalisation) Amendment Act 2002, the GIC's supervisory role on its subsidiaries ceased.
 Their ownership as well as management were assigned to the Government of India.